 Studio Etiquette + FAQ

 No shoes in the yoga studio.
-When you arrive, please give your name to the front desk person to check in.
-Then remove your shoes - we never wear those into the studio - and proceed to enter the room.
+When you arrive, please check-in on the iPad at the front desk.
+Then set your belongings in a cubby, turn your phone off or to silent and remove your shoes - we never wear those into the studio - and proceed to enter the room.

 Alert each teacher of any injuries.
 We will do our best to help you modify your practice to protect your injuries.
 If it is a major injury or recent surgery, we might ask for a doctor’s clearance before allowing you to practice.

 No strong fragrances.
 Please be mindful to not wear heavy perfume to the studio.
 Also arrive free of any strong body odor and, if you smoke, please do not smoke within an hour of class so that the odor doesn’t disturb those around you.

 No cell phones.
 Leave all your distractions off the mat.
 Please leave cell phones and watches in a cubby.
 Cell phones should be on silent.
 If you wear a smart watch, please turn it to “theater mode” so it does not send alerts and distractions to you or your neighbors.
 We also recommend wearing minimal jewelry - it just gets in the way.